sunway513/ROCm/README.md

 >ROCm driver stack installed

 ##### Removing pre-release packages
+It is recommended to [remove previous rocm installations](https://github.com/RadeonOpenCompute/ROCm#how-to-un-install-from-ubuntu-1604) before installing the latest version to ensure a smooth installation.

 If you installed any of the ROCm pre-release packages from github, they will need to be manually un-installed: